AInoob/bzhua/README.md

 # bzhua
-A Chrome Extension that fetchs data from bilibili.com
+A Chrome Extension that fetches data from bilibili.com